 During the lease term in Bentonville

-During lease, the rental home belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Bentonville, the tenant must allow us to enter the rental property.
-Some valid reasons to go into rental are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Bentonville, the tenant must allow us to enter the rental home.
+Some justifiable reasons to come into rental property are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental home.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Bentonville.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful archive for rental investors in Bentonville
+a free reference for rental investors in Bentonville

-- Before you rent out your investment in Bentonville
+- Before you put a renter in your investment in Bentonville

 - Collections and evictions